arangodb/arangodb/Documentation/DocuBlocks/Rest/Graph Traversal/HTTP_API_TRAVERSAL.md

 @RESTBODYPARAM{uniqueness,string,optional,string}
 specifies uniqueness for vertices and edges visited.
-If set, must be an object like this:
+If set, must be an object like this:<br>
 `"uniqueness": {"vertices": "none"|"global"|"path", "edges": "none"|"global"|"path"}`

 @RESTBODYPARAM{maxIterations,string,optional,string}